Firesure UK Ltd

-The Regulatory Reform (Fire Safety) Order 2005 applies to England and Wales and is referred to as the as the Fire Safety Order 2005.
+The Regulatory Reform (Fire Safety) Order 2005 applies to England and Wales and is referred to as the Fire Safety Order 2005.

 The Fire Safety Order applies to virtually all buildings other than domestic dwellings and consolidates all previous fire safety legislation, with the emphasis on self-regulation through risk assessment.

 Legal responsibility for complying with the Regulatory Reform (Fire Safety) Order 2005 rests with the 'responsible person'.
 In the workplace, this will be the employer and any other person who may have control of part of the premises.
 In all other premises it will be the person or persons in control of the premises.
 Where there is more than one ‘responsible person’ in any type of premises they must take all reasonable steps to work with each other.